 All our Nepal and Himalaya treks are private departures, so you are free to choose your date (between September and May), and companions (minimum group size is 2 people) and our trekking support crew will be with you during the entire trek – we provide one of the highest staff to client ratios on the trek: one trekking guide per party, one Sherpa assistant for every four trekkers and one porter for every two trekkers.
 During the trek, you will need to carry only your daypack.

-On this adventure, you will spend 4 nights in a nice hotel in Kathmandu, 1 night in standard hotel in Nagarkot, 1 night in a budget hotel in Bhaktapur (all on a twin share basis) and 6 nights on a twin share basis in lodges (tea houses) in the mountains.
+On this adventure, you will spend 3 nights in a nice hotel in Kathmandu, 1 night in standard hotel in Nagarkot, 1 night in a budget hotel in Bhaktapur (all on a twin share basis), one night in a tented camp in Manthali, and 6 nights on a twin share basis in lodges (tea houses) in the mountains.

 - Explore vibrant Kathmandu and Namche Bazar